How To Recognize Narcissistic Mothers?

 - 18. She is exploitive.
 She will go to any length to get things from others for nothing (work, money, objects)- including taking money out of her children’s account or even stealing their identities.

 - 19. She projects.
-She will put her own poor behavior or character onto you so she can punish you.
-For example, you refuse an especially outlandish request of hers, she becomes enraged and furious at your refusal, then screams at you, “we’ll talk about it after you’ve calmed down and aren’t hysterical”.
+She will put her own poor behaviour or character onto you so she can punish you.
+For example, you refuse an especially outlandish request of hers, she becomes enraged and furious at your refusal, then screams at you, “we’ll talk about it after you’ve calmed down and aren’t hysterical”

 - 20. She is never wrong about anything.
-She will never, ever genuinely apologize for anything she has done or said.
+She will never, ever genuinely apologise for anything she has done or said.

 - 21. She is not aware that other people have feelings.
 She will occasionally slip up in public, and because of her lack of sympathy, will say something so callous it causes disbelief in people.
 The absence of empathy is another defining trait of narcissism and underlies most of the other signs that are on this list.